bjrtx/oligomer/README.md

         print(c)
 ```

-Print the Chimera commands that describe all unique colourings with 6 blue dimers, up to rotations, in a file `temp.txt`.
+Print the Chimera commands that describe all unique colourings with 6 blue dimers, up to rotations, in a file `tmp.txt`.

 ```python
 col = unique_colorings(6)